-- Footlogix Foot Soak – This pH balanced formula gently cleanses, hydrates, softens and prepares the skin for a pedicure.
+- Footlogix Foot Soak – This pH-balanced formula gently cleanses hydrates, softens and prepares the skin for a pedicure.
 For diabetics, the feet are typically soaked for no more than 3-5 minutes.

-- Footlogix Callus Softener – Where calluses are present on diabetic feet, spray liberally and allow the formula to soak in for three to five minutes.
+- Footlogix Callus Softener – Where calluses are present on a diabetic feet, spray liberally and allow the formula to soak in for three to five minutes.
 The Callus Softener should also be sprayed across the nails, to remove the buildup of dry, dead skin around the nail fold.
 It’s important that extra care is exercised during this step and the technician should be very gentle when cleaning under the toenails.
 Use the Footlogix Stainless Steel Pedicure File, in order to reduce calluses on the heels and balls of the feet.
 Lastly, spray the Callus Softener over the entire foot to remove any debris after completing nail and callus work.
 This will give added moisture to the skin, as the callus softener doesn’t need to be washed off and continues to be effective after the service.

 - Footlogix DD Cream Mousse with Dermal Infusion Technology® – This super hydrating, yet lightweight mousse locks moisture into the skin.
 It contains effective anti-microbial agents that combat dry, unsightly, flaking and rough skin, making the DD Cream Mousse ideal for diabetics, as well as people with atopic dermatitis and sensitive skin.
 This formula has anti-aging and cellular regenerative properties, making it perfect for night time care.

-- Frequency of Footlogix Pedicures for Diabetic Clients – A pedicure should be performed every four weeks.
+- Frequency of Footlogix Pedicures for Diabetic Clients – A pedicure should be performed once in every four weeks.
 You will receive a Footlogix At-Home Care pad as a reminder for booking your next pedicure.